 Careers & Work Experience

-When considering Medicine I went to Mrs Gibbs for some advice.
-She told me what I needed in order to achieve my goal and also she gave me some insight into other related careers such as a Biomedical degree.
+When considering Medicine I went to the Careers Department for some advice.
+They told me what I needed in order to achieve my goal and also she gave me some insight into other related careers such as a Biomedical degree.
 I found this very useful as it has helped me in my research into different universities.
 Arabella (Form 7)

 The Careers Department clearly understands today's career selection challenges.
 With their open door approach, encouragement and knowledge, and their kindness and patience, I am now much more confident about how to look at my options and to move forward with them positively.Harry (Form 6)